kayambi/week-4-full-static-site-kayambi/README.md

 * media player
 * ...

-This is an idea how your site should looks at the end [click here](https://mariandreamv.github.io/bootstrap.github.io/)
+This is an idea of what your site should look like at the end [click here](https://mariandreamv.github.io/bootstrap.github.io/)

 **Requirements:**